Scream (1996 film): Plot

-Following his release, Billy encounters Sidney at school and further upsets her by comparing his absent mother to Maureen's death.
-After suspending classes in the wake of the murders, Principal Himbry is killed in his office.
-To celebrate the school's closure, Stu Macher, Tatum's boyfriend, hosts a party at his secluded home.
-Dewey and Gale keep watch on the party in case the killer strikes again.
-Tatum is isolated in the garage by Ghostface, who crushes her neck in the garage door.
-As fellow high schooler Randy Meeks details the rules of surviving a horror film, news arrives of Himbry's murder.
-Most partygoers leave to see his body, nearly running over Dewey and Gale while inadvertently leading them to Neil's hidden car.
-Billy arrives at the house to reconcile with Sidney, and they finally have sex.
-Afterward, they are attacked by Ghostface, and Billy is stabbed.
-Sidney evades Ghostface, who kills Gale's cameraman Kenny and stabs Dewey when he returns.
-Gale, attempting to flee in her van, crashes and is knocked unconscious.
-Sidney seeks refuge inside the house, locking Stu and Randy outside as they accuse each other of being the killer.
+Following his release, Billy further alienates Sidney by comparing his mother's abandonment to Maureen's death.
+After classes are suspended in response to the murders, Principal Himbry is killed in his office.
+To celebrate the school's closure, Stu Macher, Tatum's boyfriend, invites her and Sidney to a party at his secluded home while Dewey and Gale monitor the gathering in case the killer appears.
+Ghostface isolates Tatum in the garage and crushes her neck in the automatic garage door.
+As fellow student Randy Meeks explains the "rules" of surviving a horror film, news arrives of Himbry's murder, prompting most of the partygoers to leave to see his hanging body.
+They nearly run over Dewey and Gale, inadvertently leading them to Neil's hidden car.

+Billy arrives to reconcile with Sidney, and the two have sex.
+Shortly afterward, Ghostface attacks and apparently stabs Billy.
+Sidney escapes the house while the killer murders Gale's cameraman, Kenny, and stabs Dewey.
+Attempting to flee in her news van, Gale crashes and is knocked unconscious.
+Sidney locks herself inside the house, trapping Stu and Randy outside as they accuse each other of being the killer.

-A seemingly wounded Billy emerges and allows Randy inside before shooting him in the shoulder, revealing himself as the killer and Stu as his accomplice.
-Billy confesses they killed Maureen because the discovery of her affair with his father led to his mother's abandonment.
-The pair abducted Neil to frame him for their crimes and proceed to stab each other to depict themselves as the last survivors.
-However, they are distracted by Gale's return, allowing Sidney to incapacitate Billy and kill Stu by dropping a television set on his head.
-Billy nearly stabs Sidney but is shot by Gale.
-After Randy remarks that horror film killers revive for a final scare, Billy lunges for them, but Sidney shoots him in the head, killing him.
-As dawn breaks, Neil is rescued, Dewey is taken away by ambulance, and Gale provides an impromptu news report about the night's events.
+Billy suddenly reappears, seemingly wounded, and lets Randy inside before shooting him, revealing himself as the killer alongside Stu.
+Billy explains that they murdered Maureen after discovering her affair with his father, which caused Billy's mother to abandon the family.
+The pair kidnapped Neil to frame him for the murders, and proceed to stab each other to make themselves appear to be the sole survivors.
+However, Gale unexpectedly returns and distracts them, allowing Sidney to incapacitate Billy and kill Stu by dropping a television set on his head.
+Billy attacks Sidney one final time, but Gale shoots him.
+After Randy warns that horror film killers always return for one last scare, Billy lunges at them, and Sidney shoots him in the head, killing him.
+As dawn breaks, Neil is rescued, Dewey is taken away by ambulance, and Gale reports on the night's events.